 2. There Are No Poisonous Animals or Large Predatory Animals in New Zealand

 Rest easy when you are hiking or exploring New Zealand because there are no poisonous insects (except for one spider called the Katipo Spider), snakes or animals here and there are also no large animals on the island.

-When planning a trip to New Zealand keep in mind that, like all southern hemisphere countries, the seasons are opposite than that of northern hemisphere countries.
+When planning a trip to New Zealand keep in mind that, like all southern hemisphere countries, the seasons are opposite to those of northern hemisphere countries.

-If you’re looking to go skiing though, hit New Zealand up during June to August.
+If you’re looking to go skiing though, hit New Zealand up from June to August.